-Having watched the TV programme 'A Place in the Sun' early in 05 about the islands of Cabo Verde (Cape Verde), I was immediately interested in what they offered, all year round sunshine.
+Having watched the TV programme 'A Place in the Sun' early in 2005 about the islands of Cabo Verde (Cape Verde), I was immediately interested in what they offered.... all year round sunshine.

 I carried out some research before visiting Sal.
-There were a number of websites already set up in English, Italian, Portuguese and German on Cap Vert, Cabo Verde, Cap Verdes, Kaap Verdie but not many good ones about Cape Verde isles in English that I could find.
+There were a number of websites already set up in English, Italian, Portuguese and German on Cap Vert, Cabo Verde, Cap Verdes, Kaap Verdie, but not many good ones about the Cape Verde isles, in English, that I could find.

 After carrying out further research whilst on Sal I began pulling information together as I could see there was obviously going to be a lot of interest in the islands in the coming years.

-People still ask Cape Verde, where is it?
+People still ask where is Cape Verde?
 Where are the Cape Verde Isles?
-I still receive emails saying we are visiting Cape Verde, but they don't mention which island, so there is still plenty for those to do re-educating people about the islands.
+I still receive emails saying we are visiting Cape Verde and asking if I can recommend good restaurants, fishing operators etc.,but they don't mention which island they are visiting.
+Sometimes people still think Cape Verde is one island!
+So there is still a lot to do educating people.

-In addition to this, we launched a second website in June 2009, 'Expats Cape Verde'.
+In addition to this website, I launched a second website in June 2009 called 'Expats Cape Verde'.
 This provides information in English from Expats, other nationals or local people who wish to promote or provide information about something that has happened or is taking place in Cape Verde.
 Most of the news comes from people on Sal, but we also receive an input from some expats on Boavista.
 The newsletter was initially produced every fortnight, but has now changed to weekly.
-You can subscribe to receive the newsletter by email, by registering here: Expats Registration
+You can subscribe to receive the newsletter by email, by registering here, it's FREE: Expats Registration